nodexploit/willyfog-api/README.md

 API for end-of-degree project for ERASMUS.
 This will serve an application to simplify the process of setting equivalences between subjects of different universities.

-Willyfog API is build with Finch.
+Willyfog API is built on top of Finch.

 ![Finch Releases](https://github.com/finagle/finch/releases)